jtwleung/Final-Project-SQL/starting_with_data.md

 **In both cases, it looks like the Kick Ball is the very first priority that purchasing department employees should focus on purchasing.**

+One last finding is that it may be worthwhile for the inventory and procurement processes to be re-engineered and improved, given the number (15) of products with significant "negative surplus" situations and the potential impact to customer satisfaction if their orders are not fulfilled promptly.

 Complete result set is:
 | sku            | name                                       | orderedquantity | stocklevel | surplus_quantity | percentage_surplus | quantity_rank | percentage_rank |
 |----------------|--------------------------------------------|-----------------|------------|------------------|--------------------|---------------|-----------------|